 Who can get help

-We provide support to increase productivity for all students at the University when using technology.
-Our support can be of particular use to disabled students, including those who may have or experience:
+We provide support to all students at the University and we can help you increase your productivity for.
+Our support can be of particular use to students with injuries or disabilities, including those who may have or experience:

 - specific learning difficulties such as Dyslexia, Dyspraxia or Attention Deficit Hyperactivity Disorder